Amblyopia (Lazy Eye)

 Our ophthalmologists use the most advanced techniques to improve your child’s vision.
 IU Health physicians develop a personalized treatment plan based on the cause of your child’s amblyopia, and the needs and preferences of your family.
 Our physicians want your child to have the best possible eyesight.

-Fixing amblyopia typically requires both correcting the underlying problem and treating the amblyopia.
+Treating amblyopia typically requires both correcting the underlying problem and addressing the amblyopia.
 A treatment plan for amblyopia may include:

 - Correcting eye problems.
-Glasses, contact lenses or surgical correction of the eye muscles may be necessary.
+Glasses, contact lenses and/or a surgical procedure for a cataract, droopy eyelid or realignment of the eye muscles may be necessary.

 - Eye drops.
 A special eye drop that blurs the vision sometimes serves the same purpose as patching.
 Your child typically receives the drop once a day.